bossa96demo/gen/readme.md

 # Generate Nickname

 ### General Use
-- `./clean.sh` - this will parse databases and will give you 2 files:
+- `./clean.sh` - this will parse databases and will give you a file `simple.txt`
-	- `ch.txt`
-	- `simple.txt`
-- `./gen.sh` - this will give you 4 nicknames that you can use later
+- `./gen.sh` - this will give you n nicknames that you can use later
 ### Databases of Syllables
 1. [25K.txt](https://github.com/gautesolheim/25000-syllabified-words-list)
 2. [cn.txt](https://yoyochinese.com/chinese-learning-tools/Mandarin-Chinese-pronunciation-lesson/pinyin-chart-table) it is a pinyin table
 ### Parsed Files
-- `ch.txt` is a dataset of chinese syllables written in pinyin
+- `chinese.txt` is a dataset of some pinyin syllables
-- `simple.txt` is a dataset of syllables that ends with vowel and they are 2 and 3 letters long
+- `simple.txt` is a dataset of some english syllables
 ### Output
-- On the output you will get 4 nicknames, they will consist of "name" and "surname".
+- On the output you will get n nicknames, they will consist of "name" and "surname".
 - They are chosen randomly, using `$RANDOM` from shell
 ### Your Own Syllables File
 - You can add your own database